1000 Tyres Project

 About The 1000 Tyres Project

-The 1000 Tyres Project aims to remove tyres and other pollutants from our marine environment, starting by cleaning up Plymouth Sound in Devon, UK.
-This project started in 2020 and has already removed tonnes of rubbish from the sea and foreshore.
-While looking for shipwrecks for another project we found hundreds of tyres and other rubbish that had been dumped in the sea.
-Tyres pollute the sea by producing large quantities of microplastics and by leaching poisonous chemicals into the water, so we decided to remove as many as we can.
+The 1000 Tyres Project aims to remove tyres and other marine litter from our marine environment, starting by cleaning up Plymouth Sound in Devon, UK.
+This project started in 2020 and has already removed tonnes of rubbish from the seabed and foreshore.
+While looking for shipwrecks for another project we found hundreds of tyres and other litter that had been dumped in the sea.
+Tyres pollute the sea by producing large quantities of microplastics and by leaching poisonous chemicals into the water, so we decided to remove as many as we could.

-The 1000 Tyres Project team work underwater and on the foreshore, we map the seabed using sonar and map the foreshore on foot, identifying the rubbish and recording its location.
-The tyres and rubbish are recovered by volunteers or by commercial diving contractors on bigger jobs, then it is sent off to be recycled by our commercial supporters.
-The project team also spend time educating the public and stakeholders about the problems of rubbish in Plymouth Sound.
-The 1000 Tyres Project is run by The SHIPS Project CIC Web Link.
+The 1000 Tyres Project team clean up underwater and on the foreshore, we find the litter on the seabed using sonar then we identify it and record its location.
+The tyres and rubbish are recovered by unpaid volunteers or for bigger jobs we use commercial diving contractors, and it is recycled by our commercial partners.
+The project team also spend time fundraising or educating the public and stakeholders about the problems of marine litter.
+The 1000 Tyres Project is run by The SHIPS Project CIC Web Link, a community social enterprise.

 Media Use Policy